3525 Lansdowne Dr. #23346

 Matthew was killed on the in October 2008 while working for Southland Electric Supply in Burlington, North Carolina.
 Matthew died after falling from a scissor lift.

 NCDOL investigated the incident and proposed a $5,000.00 penalty.
 In an informal settlement the penalty was reduced to $4,000.
-This case is closed.
+This inspection is closed.

 This photo was sent in by his mother Terry Ford.